The world’s second largest economy may have reached its zenith, says Richard Vague.

 On November 13, China’s struggle with this dilemma burst into the press yet again with the Wall Street Journal’s headline “China Dials Back Property Restrictions in Bid to Reverse Economic Slide”.
 China had imposed restrictions on how much real estate lending banks could do, but saw the resulting adverse impact, flinched, and then unwound many of the previous restrictions and gave lenders permission to extend loans to home builders in financial trouble.
 Yet there’s only so much increased lending you can do when so much excess already exists.

 China’s problems go deeper still.
 The most structural and insurmountable constraint on its economic growth is its slowing population growth, a legacy of its notorious one-child policy.
 The slowdown is now so pronounced that it’s likely to tip into a population decline.

 In 2022, China’s population growth plunged to zero.
 The United Nations views its current population level of 1.425 billion people as its peak, and forecasts that China’s population will decline to 1.415 billion people in 2030 and 1.312 billion in 2050.
 The UN’s projections may be off a bit, but given its excess of housing and other real estate, the last thing it needs to sustain robust economic growth is a population decline.
-China’s growth has been further challenged by its draconian zero-Covid policy, which requires that factories, cities and even entire regions be shut down if cases are discovered.
-These shutdowns, even for short periods, further smother economic growth.
-Should this sentence be revised in light of China’s recent policy reversal?
+China’s growth has been further challenged by its draconian zero-Covid policy, which required that factories, cities and even entire regions be shut down if cases are discovered.
+These shutdowns, even for short periods, further smothered economic growth.

 And there is one more major factor at play in China’s economic slowdown: the decoupling of the economies of China and the US.